Fionon/Fionon/README.md

 I'm Fion (fee-on), a 4th year computer engineering student at UWaterloo.
 Besides working on interesting software projects, I love sports, books, the colour green, the Miata NA, and photography!
 <br>
 <br>
-I've had a couple of internships working with web development, and am now looking to learn more about backend development and product management.
-On that note, I am currently looking for Fall 2025 internship opportunities!
+I've had a couple of internships working with primarily web development, and am now looking to learn more about backend development and product management.
+On that note, I am currently looking for 2026 new grad opportunities!
 <br>
 <br>
-🌱 Feel free to reach out at [f33lin@uwaterloo.ca](mailto:f33lin@uwaterloo.ca), I'd love to chat (especially if you can sell me a Fujifilm X-E4) :D
+🌱 Feel free to reach out at [f33lin@uwaterloo.ca](mailto:f33lin@uwaterloo.ca), I'd love to chat :D

 <!--